MCPCapital/HarmonizeProject/README.md

 * fileinput
 * numpy
 * cv2 (opencv-python==3.4.6.27 for Raspberry Pi) You may have to compile from source depending on your setup.
-* mbedtls (python-mbedtls==0.6 for Raspberry Pi; may recieve install errors and still work.)
-May also have to be compiled from source.
+* mbedtls (python-mbedtls==0.6 for Raspberry Pi) May also have to be compiled from source.
 Use [this](https://github.com/ARMmbed/mbedtls) for Raspberry Pi or other ARM computers.)

 # Installation & Usage